 What I am doing now

 Stephen Duncombe and I wrote a book we’ve been working on for years.
 We’re in the design stage now and I’m finishing the illustrations.
-They are inspired by comics and owners manuals and there are around 175 drawings.
-Many of the sketches I did this summer during a residency at Blue Mountain Center but there’s a lot of work left.
+They are inspired by comics and diagrams in owners manuals.
+There are around 175 drawings.
+Many of the sketches I did last summer during a residency at Blue Mountain Center but there’s a lot of work left.
 As much as possible, I’m saying no to things, hiding out and getting them done.

 Center for Artistic Activism

 As a board member at Eyebeam, I helped advise on their recent move and on their upcoming programs.

 Want to know more?

 Sign up for my email list here.
 A lot of people like it.
 If in fact you don’t, it’s really easy to unsubscribe later.
 I’ve been trying to send short emails once a week (and sending them more like every few months)